Old, untouched TIGER ways are still abundant in OSM – and fixing them up seems to be an endless task.

 Once this part is done, we can reload the challenge with more old TIGER ways.

 If you look at the screenshot above, you can also see what the query is that goes into Overpass to create the challenge in the first place.
 You can easily adapt it to make your own local challenge if you want to start fixing up old TIGER ways with your local mapping friends!
 (Why not organize a TIGER fixing party?
-OSM US will pay for pizza!)
+OSM US will pay for the pizza!)

 If you’re interested in the Overpass details and some ideas for improving it, keep reading.
 Otherwise, just start fixing!